National Eczema Week

 Top tips

-1) Try wearing soft, breathable fabrics such as cotton, bamboo and silk.
+1) Try wearing soft, breathable fabrics such as cotton and silk.

-2) Cut out any labels if they irritate the skin.
+2) Cut out any labels that irritate the skin.

-3) Wear layers of clothing that can easily be taken off to avoid getting too hot.
+3) Wear layers that can easily be taken off to avoid getting too hot.

-We receive positive feedback from our customers about how our 100% organic cotton styles (many without sewn-in labels) offer next-to-skin comfort and have a positive effect on their little one's eczema.
+We regularly receive positive feedback from our customers about how our organic cotton styles (many without sewn-in labels) offer next-to-skin comfort and have a positive effect on their little one's eczema.

 Laundry

 It's not all about the clothing, how you wash it can make a big difference.
-Many people with eczema prefer to use non-biological washing powder as they find that the enzymes in biological washing powders and liquids can irritate their skin.
+Many people with eczema prefer non-biological washing powder as the enzymes in biological washing powders and liquids can irritate sensitive skin.

 Top tips

-1) Try to avoid fabric conditioner if possible as it can leave a residue.
+1) Try to avoid fabric conditioner as it can leave a residue.

 2) Add an extra rinse cycle to your wash to ensure all detergent is removed.

-3) Once a month, do an empty wash at 90˚C using a biological washing powder to clear the emollient build up from your washing machine.
+3) Once a month, do an empty wash at 90˚C using a biological washing powder to clear any emollient build up from your washing machine.

-We hope that you have found our blog useful.
-If your little one experiences eczema and you want to find expert information and advice, visit the National Eczema Society.
+We hope that you have found our blog helpful.
+If your little one is dealing with eczema and you're looking for expert information and advice, visit the National Eczema Society.

-Please note that the information in this blog has not been provided by medical professionals.
-If you have any medical concerns we advise you consult your GP.
+Please note: The information in this blog has not been provided by medical professionals.
+If you have any medical concerns, we recommend consulting your GP.